oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ![Angular Beer List](static/angular-beer-list.png)

-To add the "Home" link at the top, modify `beer-list.component.html` to include the following HTML.
+To add the "Home" link at the top (as shown in the screenshot above), modify `client/src/app/beer-list/beer-list.component.html` to include the following HTML.

 {% raw %}
 ```html